How do you write a landing page that convinces people to buy from you?

 And it shows you exactly why high-converting landing pages convert.
 So that you can make your own high-converting landing pages whenever you need them.

 This guide will show you how to write a landing page that converts.
-It includes:

 - The Rule of One (aka, the most important landing page fundamental)